srinn/diyffbpedal_pcbs/README.md

 # DIY FFB Pedal PCBs to make a little bit small
 This project is a derivative project of this: https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal

-I modified the layout a little bit to make the PCB a little smaller for this DIY project.
-The circuit design wasn't all done by me.
+I made some modifications to the layout to make the PCB of this DIY project a little smaller.
+I didn't do all the circuit design.
+I just made some modifications.
 Please respect what they have done 😘

 ## Power PCB: